Cart 0

 ICONS

-• Full color: Use on white or Possibility Pearl backgrounds
+• Full color, made up of Boundless Blue, Empowered Yellow, and Enterprise Aqua: Use on white or Possibility Pearl backgrounds

-• Light color: Use on dark backgrounds (such as Immersive Blue-Black, Boundless Blue, Adaptable Azure, Transforming Teal, or Sustainable Forest)
+• Light color, made up of Possibility Pearl, Optimistic Ice, and Reach for the Sky Blue: Use on dark backgrounds (such as Immersive Blue-Black, Boundless Blue, Adaptable Azure, Transforming Teal, or Sustainable Forest)

-• Dark color: Use on light backgrounds (such as Optimistic Ice, Reach for the Sky Blue, Confident Cream, or Empowered Yellow)
+• Dark color, made up of Immersive Blue-Black, Boundless Blue, and Transforming Teal: Use on light backgrounds (such as Optimistic Ice, Reach for the Sky Blue, Confident Cream, or Empowered Yellow)

 FLEXIBLE/FREESTYLE: You may create additional icons, using the same solid-color scheme and look and feel you see here.
 Icons should be abstract, simple, and modern-feeling.